Pinterest Pixel

 Why use Log 2 over other logarithmic bases?

-Can I automate Log 2 calculations in Excel?
+How to automate Log 2 calculations in Excel?

-How do I find the inverse of log?
+How to find the inverse of log?

-What is the log function in Excel?
+What are the errors you can get when calculating log in Excel?

 If you like this Excel tip, please share it